Biochar application to soils

 The three assumptions presented in the Assumptions section have moderate uncertainty, but the most conservative approach is taken in the quantifications.

-The baseline scenario selection (if applicable) has low uncertainty, because the specific circumstances, amount and type of baseline material must be proven by the Project Developer.
+The baseline scenario selection (if applicable) has low uncertainty, because the specific circumstances, amount and type of baseline horticultural material avoided must be proven by the Project Developer.

-The equations and models have low to moderate uncertainty.
-The model for 100-year permanence from has moderate uncertainty because it is a model fitted to experimental data, which always introduces variability.
-The equations for 1000-year permanence from have low uncertainty because they are basic conversion equations.
+The equations and models have moderate uncertainty.
+The model for 100-year permanence from Woolf et al., 2021 has moderate uncertainty because it is a model fitted to experimental data, which always introduces variability.
+The equations for 1000-year permanence from Sanei et al., 2024 have low uncertainty because they are basic conversion equations.

-The uncertainty at the module level is estimated to be low.
-This translates to an expected discount factor of at least 3% for projects using this module.
+The uncertainty at the methodology level is estimated to be low.
+This translates to an expected discount factor of at least 3% for projects under this methodology.

 The following indicators shall be measured for each production batch: